danjguzman/next-demo/README.md

 This demo includes some core features you’d typically find in platforms similar to this:

 - A dynamically generated table with sorting, making it easy to organize and explore data.
-- A Mapbox-powered map with custom markers to visualize locations or assets.
+- A Mapbox-powered map with custom markers to visualize locations, in 2D and 3D.
 - Tiles that update with live data, showing real-time info in a clean, modular way.
+- Redux Toolkit implementation.

+## Developer Notes

+- This is focused  on showcasing my code—live demo coming soon.
-*Demo coded by me, not AI.*
+- Demo coded by me, not AI.

 ## Installation